Launching RC gliders

 Bungee launching rc gliders is completely different and can either be done on a gentle hillside or level ground.

 The bungee system, also called a high-start, is a long length of elastic cord extended further by an even longer length of non-stretch cord (anything up to 10x the length of elastic).
 The bungee is pegged into the ground at one end and attached to a hook on the bottom of the glider at the other end.
-A small parachute is attached to the glider end of the bungee.
+A small parachute or pennant is usually is attached to the glider end of the bungee.

 To launch, the pilot attaches the line to the glider hook (a metal ring at the end of the line slides onto the hook) and walks backwards, so stretching the bungee.
 When a suitable stretch has been reached, the glider is released and the bungee then pulls the glider up to a good height, as the rubber retracts its stretch.